-While this line of work makes a convincing case for not using RSR due to its second-order properties (variance), it does not address the original claim that RSR is likely no more biased than traditional spatial regression models in the presence of spatial confounding. \cite{khan2} derive analytic expressions for the finite-sample bias of non-spatial (OLS) and spatial (GLS) estimators but do not study how these biases behave asymptotically.
+While this line of work makes a convincing case for not using RSR due to its second-order properties (variance), it does not consider data generation processes with spatial confounding and thus does not address the original claim that RSR is likely no more biased than traditional spatial regression models under spatial confounding.

-In a separate line of research, \cite{page} note that ``what we call spatial confounding is very similar to what econometricians and social scientists call endogeneity in a nonspatial setting."
-Endogeneity is the undesirable correlation between error terms and regressors.
-They argue that the generalized least squares estimator ``ignores any correlation between the residual and the covariate" and is thus biased in the presence of endogeneity.

-In a recent paper, \cite{gilbert} propose a nonparametric, causal inference framework for understanding spatial confounding.
-More generally, there is a growing inventory of novel approaches to spatial confounding here \citep{marques,schnell,papadogeorgou,dupont,thaden,guan}.
-We do not study these here as the goal of this paper is to clarify contradictory claims about the performance of standard spatial linear regression methods.

-Our results are in conflict with many of the informal results and claims in the literature; we attribute the muddled state of the current literature on spatial confounding to a conflating of subtly distinct statistical concepts.
-These include blurred distinctions between the analysis model and the data generation process, autocorrelated errors (dependence) and errors correlated with exposure (confounding or endogeneity), clustered dependence and continuous dependence, and fixed and random effects of space.